bridgetmaddison/bridgetmaddisoncbt-site/content/my-commitment-to-you.md

 +++

+I have an Enhanced DBS Status (Disclosure and Barring Service, formerly CRB Criminal Record Bureau Check).
+This is renewed annually.

 ## Professional Bodies
 I will uphold the requirements of Accreditation by the British Association of Cognitive and Behavioural Psychotherapists (BABCP) and Registration by the